 If you have pets with a pet passport, this is a particularly easy way to take your pet with you as they stay in the car with you for the whole journey and there is a pet loo area at the waiting lanes before you board.
 If your pet is used to being in the car with you they won’t notice the journey at all – you might though as you’ll need to buy them a ticket to travel (guide dogs are free).

 You should arrive at the Eurotunnel station at least 30 minutes before departure time to ensure you get on the train you’ve booked.
-If you get to the station early and there is availability on an earlier train you will be offered the option to board early (though this extends only to two hours) and is usually free of additional charges.
-If you get there late the same applies – option to board later as soon as space is available -you may be charged though in our experience (we’ve used this service literally hundreds of times) this has never been the case.
+If you get to the station up to one hour before your allotted time you will generally be offered the option to board an earlier train (subject to availability) and this is usually free of additional charges.
+If you get there late the same applies – option to board later as soon as space is available – again usually free of charge, but not always so check first.

 When you arrive at the Station, you’ll enter a ticket booth – either manned or automatic.
 If you put your registration number in the online booking form the screen will automatically display your booking details and whizz you through.
 If not, have your credit card handy – it must be the one that you booked the ticket with – insert into the screen area indicated, touch screen the details that come up and a ticket will print out for you to hang in your car.
 This will have a letter which indicates which shuttle crossing you are on and if you are returning, it will show the return time.

 The Passenger Terminal Building has a few places to get snacks and refreshments though not a great deal and at peak times long queues can form.
-You can buy newspapers and books in WHSmith; there is a bureau de change (Travelex), an AA shop and a small duty free shop.
+You can buy newspapers and books in WHSmith; there is a bureau de change, an AA shop and a small duty free shop.

 On the walls in the terminal and on screens in the car park are monitors which give information for departures.
 Information is also announced and when your departure is available you drive your car through the passport control areas (in Calais you go through passport control before the passenger terminal) and into the indicated lane and then onto the train.